Our website uses cookies for statistical purposes.

 All these legal services regarding the due diligence in Mexico will allow you to start a business with peace of mind without worrying about the possible threats.
 Our Mexican lawyers will evaluate if the concerned property or business is facing risks, and this will stop you from investing in the wrong place.

-Foreign direct investment in Mexico
+Foreign direct investment data in Mexico

 Mexico is the world’s ninth-largest foreign direct investment (FDI) recipient.
 The significant investments come from the United States, Germany, Canada, and Spain; etc. These foreign investments are redirected into various economic sectors.
 So, these investments must be made with due diligence in Mexico to avoid any possible hazards.
 This step will help attract more foreign investments and retain them in the country for more extended periods.
-Please check below the percentage of FDI in different sectors of Mexico in 2020:
+Please check below the percentage of FDI in different sectors of Mexico in 2023-2024:

 Consider contacting us if you need due diligence services in Mexico for your property or business.
 Our lawyers will provide you with comprehensive legal support in this regard.